htools-org/htools-id-manager/README.md

 Contributions are always welcome!
 However, please create an issue before starting any work so there won't be any repeated/wasted effort.

+## Issues / Bugs

+Feel free to [create a new issue](https://github.com/htools-org/htools-id-manager/issues/new) with any problems you face with the library.

 ## Development

 Clone the project